OfficeDev/open-xml-docs/docs/presentation/how-to-open-a-presentation-document-for-read-only-access.md

 specify the value **false** for this parameter.

-For example, you can open the presentation file as read-only and assign it to a [PresentationDocument](/dotnet/api/documentformat.openxml.packaging.presentationdocument) object as shown in the following **using** statement.
+For example, you can open the presentation file as read-only and assign it to a <xref:DocumentFormat.OpenXml.Packaging.PresentationDocument> object as shown in the following **using** statement.
 In this code, the **presentationFile** parameter is a string that represents the path of the file from which you want to open the